 At the time—over ten years ago—there was no such thing as people sharing their postpartum pictures on social media.
 And as much as we all love to begrudge social media and the stress it can cause new moms, there is something to be said for the way that sharing raw, honest portraits of new motherhood can make us all feel less alone, less ashamed, and well…normal.

-All of this was why I was so thrilled to see a new social media movement emerge on Instagram over the past week called the #celebrating_my_postpartum campaign.
+All of this was why I was so thrilled to see a social media movement emerge on Instagram called the #celebrating_my_postpartum campaign.
 The hashtag was originally started by Hayley Garnett, a photographer and mom of three.
-And the campaign is as simple as it sounds: post an honest postpartum pic of yourself, and celebrate the incredible, life-giving mama goddess that you are.
+And the campaign is as simple as it sounds: post an honest postpartum pic of your body after baby, and celebrate the incredible, life-giving mama goddess that you are.